Albert de Mun: Early years

+Politics

+Legitimist in the Republic

 A fervent Roman Catholic, Albert devoted himself to advocating Social Catholicism.
 His attacks on Third French Republic's social policy ultimately gave rise to a prohibition from the Minister of War.
 He thereupon resigned his commission (November 1875) and in the following February stood as Royalist and Catholic candidate for Pontivy.
 The influence of the Church was exerted to secure his election and, during the proceedings, he was awarded the Order of Saint Gregory the Great by Pope Pius IX.
 He won the next elections for the same constituency, but the result was declared invalid.
 De Mun was re-elected however in the following August and for many years was the most conspicuous leader of the anti-Republican party.
 "We form", he said on one occasion, "the irreconcilable Counter-Revolution".

-He was also a resolute opponent of Socialism: "Socialism is logical Revolution and we are Counter-Revolution.
-There is nothing in common between us."
+In March 1876 de Mun delivered his maiden speech in the French assembly.
+Within a few weeks de Mun established himself as the leading defender of the Church and earning the respect of the anti-clericals with his oratory and strong personality.
+Soon after de Mun was being called the "Gambetta of the Right" with Gambetta himself praising the young man as another Montalembert.

+In 1878, he had declared himself opposed to universal suffrage, a declaration that lost him his seat from 1879 to 1881.
+For much of his career de Mun was a committed Legitimist.
+The Legitimist pretender to the French throne, Henri, Count of Chambord, was godfather to one of the de Mun's children.
+He spoke strongly against the exile of the French princes (after the Count of Paris gave rise to suspicions that he was preparing to claim the throne), and it was chiefly through his influence that the support of the Royalist party was given to Georges Boulanger.

+Ralliement

+As a faithful Catholic, he obeyed the encyclical of 1892, Au milieu des sollicitudes, and declared his readiness to rally to a republican government, provided that it respected religion.
+In the following January, he received from Leo XIII a letter commending his actions and encouraging him in his social reforms.
+De Mun's embrace of the Republic led to a break with his old friend Édouard Drumont.
+In Durmont's newspaper La Libre Parole the count and Papal Nuncio Cardinal Domenico Ferrata were denounced liked common criminals.